MicrosoftDocs/azure-devops-docs/docs/boards/queries/titles-ids-descriptions.md

 :::row-end:::

 > [!NOTE]
-> 1. To learn more about working with rich-text fields, see [Share information within work items](share-plans.md#rich-text).
-> 2. Upon upgrade to Team Foundation Server 2012, the Description field was changed from a field type of PlainText to **HTML**.
+> Upon upgrade to Team Foundation Server 2012, the Description field was changed from a field type of PlainText to **HTML**.
 Using the **witadmin changefield** command you can revert the data type for this field.
 See [Manage work item fields (witadmin)](../../reference/witadmin/manage-work-item-fields.md).

 ## Related articles